 - selected indicators such as CO2/GDP, CO2/capita and CO2/TPES

-- decompositions of total emissions and emissions from electricity generation into driving factors
+- a decomposition of CO2 emissions into driving factors

-Emissions were calculated using the 2016 IEA World Energy Balances and the default methods and emission factors from the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
+Emissions were calculated using IEA energy databases and the default methods and emission factors from the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.

 For more detailed coverage see our CO2 Emissions from Fuel Combustion online data service.